 How are the seams finished?
 Nothing irks me more than fraying seams on canvas work!
-Yes, I may be the only person to notice, but to me it indicates work that was done fast without longevity in mind.
+Yes, I may be the only person to

+Added hard legs and hand grabs make this dodger incredibly sturdy.
+Little details like a red snap on the port window cover help clients easily install them in the correct locations, bottom left. notice, but to me it indicates work that was done fast without longevity in mind.
 When a seam is heat-sealed (cut with a hot knife) or fully felled (folded and tucked under itself), it may take a little longer for the shop, but it means your canvas will look better and last longer.